NIH-CARD/ProtPipe/README.md

 This workflow requires that [`Singularity`](https://sylabs.io/singularity) be available, which runs natively on a Linux system. `Singularity` is containerization software that allows an entire pre-configured computing environment to be accessed--reducing installation headaches and improving reproducibility.

-*We highly recommend making use a workstation or HPC with a native Linux installation.* Not only does this simplify the usage of `singularity`, it also would likely provide greater resources for DIA-NN's intensive computation.
+*We highly recommend using a workstation or HPC with a native Linux installation.* Not only does this simplify the usage of `singularity`, it also would likely provide greater resources for DIA-NN's intensive computation.

 To run on your personal/local non-Linux machine, Mac users need to first install a number of dependencies.
 Windows users would either need to use a virtual machine, or run things through the Windows Subsystem for Linux (WSL).
 Explaining the installation of `singularity` on these non-Linux systems is beyond the scope of this guide, so we defer to [the documentation here](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).